zeynepCankara/Stock-Price-Predictor-BIST100/README.md

-# Stock Price Prediction on Turkey Stock Index BIST100 :fire:
+# Stock Price Prediction on Turkish Stock Index BIST100 :fire:
 - Practising RNN modals.
 Predicting stock price trends of BIST100 from 22 October 2017 to 22 April 2018.  :chart_with_upwards_trend: :chart_with_downwards_trend:

 - 5 year period of training data taken from Yahoo finance website to train the LSTM recurrent neural network.